2017–18 Aberdeen F.C. season: November

 Before, during, and after the early November International break, manager Derek McInnes was continually linked with the vacant Rangers job and he dismissed this in the press to say, "My job is the Aberdeen manager and I'm here to talk about Aberdeen and our upcoming game against Motherwell, its only speculation."

-After the club put continual plans in building the new stadium at Kingsford on hold Tom Crotty, a US businessman, invested £775,000 into the project.
+After the club put continual plans of building the new stadium at Kingsford on hold Tom Crotty, an American businessman, invested £775,000 into the project.

 December

 On 3 December, speaking after the back-to-back defeats to Rangers, manager Derek McInnes admitted speculation linking him with the vacant Rangers job could be affecting the players after only picking up 7 points from the seven previous matches since Pedro Caixinha was sacked in October.

 On 7 December, Derek McInnes rejected an approach from Rangers to stay with the Dons after "weighing up" and "having a lot to consider", embarrassing them in the process.
 The next day, in an interview, McInnes said "he wasn't prepared to walk away" from the Dons and also saying he was "really happy and didn't want to tarnish relationships."

 On 16 December, Gary Mackay-Steven scored his first senior hat-trick in a 4–1 win against Hibernian.

-On 28 December, the Dons re-signed Niall McGinn on a three and a half year contract after he terminated his contract with Gwangju.
+On 28 December, the Dons re-signed Niall McGinn on a three-and-a-half-year contract after he terminated his contract with Gwangju.
 He will officially rejoin the club on 1 January 2018.

 January

 On 9 January, Greg Tansey was loaned out to Ross County.
-This freed a space in the squad to make a signing the following day, Chidi Nwakali, joining on loan from Manchester City.
+This freed space in the squad to make a signing the following day, Chidi Nwakali, joining on loan from Manchester City.

 During the Scottish Football winter break, and as in the previous year, the Dons headed off to Dubai for a week of winter training and played against Uzbekistan side Lokomotiv Tashkent in a friendly in which they lost 2–0.

 Before the Scottish Cup match against St Mirren, Craig Storie was released and Frank Ross signed a new deal until 2019 and then immediately loaned to Greenock Morton until the end of the season.

 Shortly after the 4–1 Scottish Cup win against St Mirren, it was confirmed that Kenny McLean had signed for Norwich City for an undisclosed fee, believed to be in the region of £200,000, but would stay at the Dons until the end of the season.